aminnairi/kryptonian/README.md

 [Back to summary](#summary)

-#### createRouter
+#### createServerRouter

-`createRouter` is a function that will take as input your server, and will let your define an implementation for the latter.
+`createServerRouter` is a function that will take as input your server, and will let your define an implementation for the latter.
 Once it has been created, it must be fed to an adapter that can turn an abstract response into a concrete HTTP response.

 ```typescript
 import * as Kryptonian from "kryptonian";